pluralsight/PSOperations/README.md

 #### Create a Queue
 The OperationQueue is the heartbeat and is a subclass of NSOperationQueue:
 ```
-let operationQueue = OperationQueue()
+let operationQueue = PSOperationQueue()
 ```

 ####Create an Operation
-`Operation` is a subclass of `NSOperation`.
-Like `NSOperation` it doesn't do much.
+`PSOperation` is a subclass of `Operation` (formerly `NSOperation`).
+Like `Operation` it doesn't do much.
 But PSOperations provides a few helpful subclasses such as:
 ```
-BlockOperation
+PSBlockOperation
 GroupOperation
 URLSessionTaskOperation
 LocationOperation